 What Tent Can You Use For A Window AC?

-Tents will use an outside window AC unit, then try to buy one with an AC port.
-This is an oversized ground vent flap specifically designed to allow for a window unit air conditioner to blow air into the tent.
+If your tent will use an outside window unit, then try to buy one with an AC port.
+This is vent flap specifically designed to allow for a window unit air conditioner to blow air into the tent.

 Alternatively, you can use the back door flap if you can’t find a tent you like with an AC port.
 Then use a plastic tarp over the AC unit.
 This will need more creativity in sealing your tent around the unit.